 Tier 2 - Off Meta

 These are older dragons that have simply been eclipsed by newer ones.
-They're still good enough to clear content, but it's going to be harder and sometimes pugs will start to avoid you for using a dragon that is simply no longer at the top of their game.
+They're still good enough to clear content some endgame content, but it is typically not recommended to bring these dragons along for the hardest Agito Uprising and Rise of the Sinister Dominion fights.
+If these are your only options, you will have troubles getting accepted into public lobbies as they are simply no longer at the top of their game.

 Tier 3 - Sub-optimal